TRAVEL: How to Spend a Day in Cambridge

 Discover some great food and drink in Cambridge

-There is a great selection of food and drink establishments in Cambridge to explore.
-I’ve only been to a few, but I’d recommend Fitzbillies on Trumpington Street for their brunch (they’re famous for their Chelsea Buns!) and Benets Cafe (on King’s Parade, next to King’s College) for a Gelato.
+Firstly, I’d recommend The Old Bicycle Club and Fitzbillies on Trumpington Street for their brunch (they’re famous for their Chelsea Buns!) and Benets Cafe (on King’s Parade, next to King’s College) for a Gelato.

-In terms of food, I’ve had a lovely roast dinner at The Cambridge Chop House, which I’d recommend.
 I’m always on the lookout for new food and drink recommendations, and have found that @Cambridgefoodblog on Instagram shares some great places if you’re looking for inspiration.

 Have you ever been on a day trip to Cambridge before?